openhab/openhab-docs/installation/linux.md

 * "Learn the ways of Linux-fu, for free" interactively with exercises at [linuxjourney.com](https://linuxjourney.com).

 Linux file permissions is one of the biggest sources of issues, Linux novices run into.
-If you find yourself in a situation, where you have **no write access** to the openHAB configuration or system files, wrong permissions and/or the incorrect use of `sudo` are often the cause.
+If you find yourself in a situation, where you have **no write access** to the openHAB configuration or system files wrong permissions and/or the incorrect use of `sudo` are often the cause.
 Train your understanding of Linux permissions at [linuxjourney.com/lesson/file-permissions](https://linuxjourney.com/lesson/file-permissions).

 ## Installation